This Is Spinal Tap: Plot

-Tensions rise between the band and their manager, Ian Faith, as several shows are canceled due to low ticket sales, and major retailers refuse to sell Smell the Glove because of its sexist cover art.
+Tensions rise between the band and their manager, Ian Faith, as several shows are canceled due to low ticket sales and major retailers refuse to sell Smell the Glove because of its sexist cover art.
 David's girlfriend Jeanine, a yoga and astrology devotee, joins the group on tour and participates in band meetings.
 Nigel and Ian dislike Jeanine's ideas for Spinal Tap's costumes and stage presentation.
-Without consulting Spinal Tap, the band's record label releases Smell the Glove with an entirely black album cover.
+Without consulting the band, the band's record label releases Smell the Glove with an entirely black album cover.
 Despite Ian's assertion that it could have a similar appeal to the Beatles' White Album, Smell the Glove fails to sell.

-Nigel suggests staging a lavish, Druid-themed glam rock show and asks Ian to order a Stonehenge trilithon.
+Nigel suggests staging a lavish, Druid-themed stage show and asks Ian to order a replica Stonehenge trilithon.
 However, Nigel mislabels its dimensions, and the resulting prop is only 18 in high rather than 18 ft, making the group a laughing stock.
 The group blames Ian, and when David suggests Jeanine should co-manage the group, Ian quits.
 The tour continues, rescheduled for much smaller venues, and Jeanine and David increasingly marginalize Nigel.

 At a gig at a United States Air Force base, Nigel is upset by an equipment malfunction and quits mid-performance.
 At their next gig, in an amphitheater at an amusement park where the band is billed below a puppet show, the band finds their repertoire is severely limited without Nigel.
 At Derek's suggestion, the band improvises an experimental "Jazz Odyssey", which is poorly received.

 On the last day of the tour, David and Derek consider ending Spinal Tap and exploring other projects, such as a musical about Jack the Ripper called Saucy Jack.
 Before they go on stage, Nigel arrives and tells them that Spinal Tap's song "Sex Farm" has become a major hit in Japan and that Ian wants to arrange a tour there.
-David bitterly refuses, but later, as Nigel watches the band performing from the wings, David relents and invites Nigel to join the band onstage, delighting the crowd but infuriating Jeanine.
-During the performance, Mick explodes on stage.
+David bitterly refuses; later, however, as Nigel watches the band's performance from backstage, David relents and invites him onstage, delighting the crowd but infuriating Jeanine.
+Mick subsequently explodes on stage.
 Ian is rehired as the group's manager, and Spinal Tap (now with Joe "Mama" Besser as their drummer) performs a series of sold-out shows in Japan.